Talysh people: In Afsharid and Zand Iran

 After having made peace with Hedayat-Allah Khan in 1767, Karim Khan confirmed the latter as the ruler of Gilan.
 The following year, Hedayat-Allah Khan launched an attack into Talish, where he defeated and captured Jamal al-Din, imprisoning him in Rasht.
 He then installed Jamal al-Din's son Mir-Askar Beg as the governor of Talish.
 In 1772, Jamal al-Din broke out of prison and went back to Talish.
 In 1784, the Talysh Khanate was attacked by Fath Ali Khan of Quba, the most dominant khan in the Caucasus.
 He made Jamal al-Din his vassal and also had him imprisoned in Baku.
 Due to pressure from Russia, however, Jamal al-Din was soon released.
+In 1786, Jamal al-Din died and was succeeded by his son Mir-Mostafa Khan.